Nikola Radmanovac

-Nikola Radmanovac (Никола Радмановац; born 30 January 1997) is a Serbian football defender who plays for Russian club Baltika Kaliningrad.
+Nikola Radmanovac (Никола Радмановац; born 30 January 1997) is a Serbian professional footballer who plays as a centre-back for Chinese club Qingdao Hainiu.

 Club career

 Napredak Kruševac

 Born in Kruševac, Radmanovac passed the Napredak Kruševac youth school.
 He has joined the first team for the 2014–15 season, but he stayed with U19 selection until 2016.
 Previously, he signed a two-year scholarship contract with club in summer 2015.
 He made his senior debut in 25 fixture match of 2015–16 Serbian First League season, against Kolubara, replacing Bohdan Sichkaruk in 71 minute of the match.
 After Miloš Vulić was substituted out in the second half the last match of the 2015–16 Serbian First League season, Radmanovac spent the rest of match as a team captain.
 In summer 2016, Radmanovac was loaned to Serbian League East side Prva Petoletka for a one-year dual registration, which was terminated after 6 months.
 He also spent the spring half-season as a loaned player with Brodarac 1947.
 In summer 2017, Radmanovac signed a two-year professional contract with Napredak, after which he moved on loan deal to Bežanija.
 At the beginning 2018, Radmanovac returned to Napredak.
 In mid season of the 2017–18 campaign, Radmanovac moved on loan to the local club Trayal until the end of the 2017–18 campaign in the Serbian League East.